grantwinney/blog/content/posts/webview2-a-browser-for-winforms/index.md

 ---
 categories:
   - Surviving WinForms
   - .NET 5
   - WinForms
-date: "2025-01-17T22:41:08Z"
+date: 2025-01-17T22:41:08Z
 description: ""
 draft: false
 cover:
   image: pexels-55570-196645.jpg
 slug: webview2-a-browser-for-winforms
 summary: In .NET 5, WinForms got a WebView2 control for displaying web pages.. even ones we create on-the-fly while the app's running.
 Let's kick the tires.
 tags:
-- Surviving WinForms
+  - Surviving
-- .NET 5
   - WinForms
+  - WinForms
+  - DotNet5
 title: WebView2, a browser for WinForms in .NET 5
 ---
 When one thinks of WinForms, one does __not__ generally think of the web at the same time, unless it's how they wish they could move their app from one to the other.
 However, there's a number of controls for displaying web pages in a WinForms app, and with .NET 5 we got a new one called [WebView2](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/whats-new/net50?view=netdesktop-9.0#new-controls).